garrettHensley/mothership-campaign-bible/Another Bug Hunt/Scenario 1.md

 Maas will describe the job.

 Smells bad.
 Alarms are blaring.
 Ship is creaking and shaking.
-THe pilots struggle to control the craft due to a severe **tropical storm**
+The pilots struggle to control the craft due to a severe **tropical storm**

 ==fear save==